 - If the icing is too soft, add additional icing sugar.
 If it's too firm, add a little milk to thin it.
 Make sure that the icing is fairly stiff, but still spreadable.

 - Gently unroll the pumpkin cake.
-Spread the cream cheese icing on top of the cooled cake, leaving a 1/2 inch border of cake around the edges to give the icing room to spread as the cake is rolled.
+Spread the cream cheese icing on top, leaving a ½ inch border of cake around the edges to give the icing room to spread as it is rolled.
 You may have a little extra icing.

-- Place the cake on a cookie sheet or serving plate and chill in the fridge for at least 1 hour.
-This allows the icing to firm up, making the cake much easier to slice.
+- Place on a cookie sheet or serving plate and chill in the fridge for at least 1 hour.
+This allows the icing to firm up, making it much easier to slice.

-- Trim off the ends to neaten up the cake.
+- Trim off the ends to neaten up the appearance.
 (Feel free to eat these!)
 Serve in 1-inch slices.
 Refrigerate any leftovers.